-Lectures: Lectures form part of the teaching activities for 4th and 5th Years students and tend to last 1-2 hrs, with between 3-8 lectures being provided per on-site week.
-Associated sets of slides, notes, or audio or video recordings (subject to resource and Moodle) will be made available on Microsoft Teams.
-A mixture of in-house and visiting lecturers has historically provided these.
+Lectures: Lectures form part of the teaching activities for 4th and 5th Years students and tend to last 1-2 hrs, with between 3-5 lectures being provided per on-site week.
+Associated sets of visual presentatons, notes, or audio or video recordings will be made available on TEAMS.
+A mixture of in-house and visiting lecturers have historically provided these.
 Visiting lecturers will play an important part of the teaching on M.Arch SA, bringing in valuable expertise from other academic institutions and professional practice.
-The management of visiting lecturers and contingency planning are covered earlier within this section.

-Structured seminars: Structured seminars have been developed and run by staff (both inhouse and visitors) with specialist knowledge of the subject areas.
-This has allowed students to engage with lecturers in more informal contexts, apply knowledge gained from the module lectures to workshop activities, discuss and explore more widely around and deeply into subjects that are of particular interest to them.
-These sessions have been very successful on many accounts and the intention is to continue to deliver and develop these further in M.Arch SA.
+Structured seminars and specialist consultations: Structured seminars have been developed and run by staff (both in-house and visitors) with specialist knowledge of the subject areas.
+This has allowed students to engage with the subjects in more informal contexts, apply knowledge gained from the module lectures to workshop and design activities, discuss and explore more widely around and deeply into subjects that are of particular interest to them and discuss individual design ideas through accompanying tutorials.

-Studio learning and tutorials: Studio learning and group and one-to-one tutorials form the backbone to architectural education that relies on learning by doing as a fundamental technique in architectural education.
-Studio time, running in parallel with one-to-one tutorials, will also enable peer-to-peer learning.
+Studio learning and tutorials: Studio learning and group and one-to-one tutorials form the backbone to architectural education, which relies on learning by doing as a fundamental pedagogic technique.
+Studio time, running in parallel with one-to-one tutorials and collaborative atelier exercises will also enable peer-to-peer learning.